tomahawk-player/tomahawk-resolvers/README.md

 **Legend:**
 * ✔ - Supports without authentication
-* :lock: - Authentication required
+* :key: - Authentication required
 * ? - Unknown
 * ✘ - No support for this capability